henryw374/blog/posts/logging-data.md

 # Logging data with Slf4j

 Enter slf4j 2.0 - which was released toward the end of 2022.
-The 2.0 version of this popular logging facade has newly includes an [API for logging data](https://www.slf4j.org/manual.html#fluent), whilst remaining backwards compatible with the 1.x API.
+The 2.0 version of this popular logging facade newly includes an [API for logging data](https://www.slf4j.org/manual.html#fluent), whilst remaining backwards compatible with the 1.x API.

 The fluent API contains the `addKeyValue(String key, Object value)` method for structured logging.
 It's up to implementations as to what to do with the structured data.
 They may merge it to the [MDC](https://www.slf4j.org/api/org/slf4j/MDC.html) for that message for example as Log4j2-slf4j bridge does.
 The MDC is a map of String->String though, which is a problem if the value happens to be anything other than a string.